-In 2010/11 a further claim was made for overpaid Vat in relation to trade waste income going back to 1997.
-The value of this claim was £192k though and any refund would be subject to interest, which again could significantly increase this value.
+In 2010/11 the Council submitted a claim for refund of VAT overpaid in relation to trade waste income going back to 1997.
+The value of this claim was £192k though and any refund would be subject to interest, which could significantly increase this value.